FYP-hyz-mjj-2024/posture-face-compare/README.md

 sudo apt install certbot python3-certbot-nginx
 ```

-Certbot helps you get a static SSL certificate to support HTTPS.
+Certbot helps you get a static TLS certificate to support HTTPS.

 The plugin integrates certbot with Nginx to make configuration more convenient.

-> Please make sure your domain (in my case, youfocusyourwalk.top), is DNS-propagated correctly,
+> Please make sure your domain (in my case, `youfocusyourwalk.top`), is DNS-propagated correctly,
 > and Nginx is serving HTTP.
 You may:
 > 1. Ping your domain first by running `ping <YOUR_DOMAIN>`
 > 2. Test in the browser (or use `curl` if you prefer) on http://<YOUR_DOMAIN> .